wangseann/fmriprep-denoise-benchmark/README.md

 excluded_strategies = []#["compcor", "aroma"]
 </code></pre>

+#please adjust path_root to /path/to/your/outputs/denoise-metrics
 <pre><code>

-#please adjust path_root to /path/to/your/outputs/denoise-metrics

 if __name__ == "__main__":
   path_root = Path("/home/seann/scratch/denoise/fmriprep-denoise-benchmark/outputs/denoise-metrics-atlas.5-5.08.25")

 </code></pre>

+#please adjust the strategy_order to match your strategy names
 <pre><code>
- #please adjust the strategy_order to match your strategy names
 strategy_order = ["scrubbing.5+gsr","simple+gsr","compcor","scrubbing.5","simple","aroma","baseline"]

 </code></pre>

+#You should now have generated the manuscript figures for the denoising benchmark metrics in /path/to/your/outputs.